 Who is this loan suitable for?

-The NAB Defence Force Home Loan is available to Australian Defence Force members participating in the new Defence Home Ownership Assistance Scheme.
+The NAB Defence Force Fixed Rate Home Loan is available to Australian Defence Force members participating in the new Defence Home Ownership Assistance Scheme.
 The loan is intended to be used for people looking to buy property or refinance an existing mortgage, but cannot be used for investment purposes.
-The variable rate loan is also available for construction.
 Eligible Defence Force members will need to reside in the home for a minimum of 12 months to continue receiving subsidies.

 The loan combines the benefits of saving with the Defence Home Ownership Assistance Scheme with NAB’s flexible options.
 Some of the features of the loan include:

 - Flexible repayments.
-You can make repayments every week, fortnight or month and can make additional repayments, which are limited to up to $20,000 for fixed rate home loans.
+You can make repayments every week, fortnight or month and can make additional repayments, which are unlimited on variable rate loans and limited to up to $20,000 for fixed rate home loans.

 - Choice Package.
 You can include your NAB Defence Force Home Loan in a Choice Package, which allows you to combine your NAB home loan, credit card and insurance policies into one package that can save you money.

-- Combine your options.
-You can split your loan into fixed and variable portions to help safeguard your finances while taking advantage of low interest rates
+- Split options.
+You can split your loan into fixed and variable portions to help safeguard your finances while taking advantage of low interest rates.

-The fees associated with this loan depend on the loan option you choose from NAB, but look below to see the rates that may be applicable.
+The fees associated with this loan depend on the loan option you choose, but look below to see the rates that may be applicable.